-On Saturday, we will lead a Cycle Oregon 101 from the main stage.
+On Saturday, we will lead a Classic 101 from the main stage.
 Please join us whether you’re a newbie or a veteran.
 Megan Moseley, Cycle Oregon’s resident PT will lead a clinic on injury prevention as well.
 Typically there are several lectures on Geology and History throughout the week to add context to the route.
-The Bike Gallery will teach a series of bicycle skills clinics several nights.
 Check the schedule at Rider Services for more details.

 Cycle Oregon prides itself on providing a fully supported ride.
 Our goal is to help you finish each day’s ride.
 To that end, our course is complete with the following services and amenities.